 Plan Your Trip

-This is the second 2020 I LOVE NY Fall Foliage Report for New York State.
+This is the second 2021 I LOVE NY Fall Foliage Report for New York State.
 Reports are obtained from volunteer field observers and reflect expected color conditions for the coming weekend.
 Reports are issued every Wednesday afternoon.
-I LOVE NY urges travelers to follow all public health and safety guidelines, including wearing a face covering and maintaining appropriate social distancing.
-Click here for more information on New York's response to COVID-19, including travel restrictions.
+I LOVE NY urges travelers to follow all COVID-related public health and safety guidelines while enjoying the foliage this season.
+Visitors should call ahead and check websites and social media to make sure attractions are open and available.
+More information on New York State travel and COVID-19 is available here.

 Vibrant fall colors continue to appear and spread throughout most of the Adirondacks, Catskills and Thousand Islands-Seaway regions, with signs of the spectacular seasonal colors to come in a few parts of the Chautauqua-Allegheny and Central New York regions, according to volunteer observers for the Empire State Development Division of Tourism’s I LOVE NY program.